Maximize Your Leadership Potential

 Those are great questions to dive into.
 In this post, I’m focusing on the Daily Scrum, also called the Daily Standup.
 It’s one of the first meetings new teams ask about because it happens every day.

-This article with cover four essential topics for the daily scrum
+This article will cover four essential topics for the daily scrum

 The Daily Scrum/Standup keeps the team focused and collaborative.